 ★★ US Bank

-US Bank (@usbank) is 4th largest in the US in terms of number of branches available to serve their customers.
+US Bank (@usbank) is 4th largest in the U.S. in terms of the number of branches available to serve their customers.
 They offer easy options to have your monthly fees waived, and beat out most other large banks in terms of other fees such as using non-US Bank ATMs.
-It is also one of the first banks to offer a mobile app that allows you to remotely deposit checks by simply taking a photo.
+It is also one of the first banks to offer a mobile app that allows you to deposit checks remotely by simply taking a photo.
 According to CNN Money, US Bank also ranked #1 in terms of employee professionalism and competence in a recent survey.

 ★ Bank of America

 Once again Bank of America (@bankofamerica) made the top of the list for the 2013 MSN Money Customer Service Hall of Shame, keeping the unfortunate title for its third year in a row.
-According to a recent survey by American Banker, Bank of America has the worst reputation amongst consumers, far worse than any other bank the publication looked at.
+According to a recent survey by American Banker, Bank of America has the worst reputation among consumers, far worse than any other bank the publication looked at.
 It also has the most complaints filed with the Consumer Financial Protection Bureau, with nearly 20,000 in just one year.

 ★★★★ Ally Bank

 This on-line only bank beats out the rest of the competition hands down for the second year in a row.
 Since there is no overhead of maintaining physical branch offices, on-line banks like Ally Bank (@AllyBank) are able to pass those savings along to their customers.
 Ally offers the highest interest rate for savings accounts at 0.84%, regardless of what your balance is, and also offers interest on their checking accounts as well.
-To top it all off, there are no maintenance fees whatsoever on their accounts, and not only do they not charge for other banks ATM machines, they will actually reimburse you for any fees those banks may charge when you use their machine.
+To top it all off, there are no maintenance fees whatsoever on their accounts, and not only do they not charge for other banks ATMs, they will actually reimburse you for any fees those banks may charge when you use their machine.